Frequently Asked Questions

 So far, thanks to the hardcase, we have not had any problems with the safe delivery of our instruments.
 Please notify us if your instrument arrives damaged so we can begin the claims process.

-What mail carrier do you use?
+What shipping carrier do you use?

-All products on the Opsilon store are shipped either with DHL or UPS - fast and carbon neutral.Can the Opsilon be repaired in the event of damage?
+All products on the Opsilon store are shipped either with DHL or UPS - fast and carbon neutral.

 We hope that you will take care of your Opsilon Handpan, but we also know that something can always happen.
 If your Opsilon is damaged, a repair is possible, depending on the degree of damage.
 The tuning of the instrument is possible at any time and is offered by us free of charge, as long as the guarantee is still valid.
 The repair costs for severely damaged instruments must be discussed individually.